Life is like riding a bicycle.

 My experience with this bicycle riding business has been exactly what Mr. Einstein said.
 After many attempts, I finally learned that I just had to go.
 I cleared my mind of thoughts and just went.
 The spotlight on the battle of courage and doubt had to be blacked from the stage of my mind so that I could focus on Who was there to hold me up.

 Once my confidence was nearly at a comfortable level, I began to make ovals in the driveway.
 I'm sure I looked silly as I wobbled from side to side to keep the balance that would come and go.
 The curves are a balancing act all on their own.
-The trick is finding a happy median between two extremes. balance must be established of confidence with caution; pedaling with gliding; and steering with driving.
+The trick is finding a happy median between two extremes.
+A balance must be established of confidence with caution; pedaling with gliding; and steering with driving.

 As I type this post, my hand are raw and tired from the death grip I had on the handle bars during my practice session.
 The death grip did nothing to help me learn to ride the bike faster, more confidently, or more skillfully.
 So, why do my hands hurt?
 The handles were the thing that I could brace myself with during this "out of my comfort zone experience."
 The grip did very little to make me feel more confident in the bicycles ability to keep me from harms way.
 My death grip on the handle bars of life should be exchanged for a tight hold to my trust in God.